Teradata/stacki/test-framework/test-suites/integration/README.md

 2. Change into the `test-suites/integration/` directory.

 3. Run `./set-up.sh STACKI_ISO`, where STACKI_ISO is the path to the Stacki ISO you want to use while developing tests.
+STACKI_ISO can also be a URL, which will cause the ISO to be downloaded and used.
 This will bring up a Stacki frontend into a Vagrant VM, which the tests will be run in.

 4. You can now run `./run-tests.sh` to run the tests stored in the `tests` directory.
 You can run this as many time as you need to as you develop your new tests.
 You can pass the `--no-cov` flag to disable generating the code coverage output.